Knowing the fair market value of Wurlitzer pianos is useful to sellers, buyers and owners.

 This information can help guide you in making important decisions.

-1900s Wurlitzer had factories in DeKalb, Illinois (grand pianos) and North Tonawanda, NY (upright
+pianos, organs and jukeboxes.
+By the 1900s Wurlitzer had factories in DeKalb, Illinois (grand pianos)

-Kranich & Bach) line of uprights made in China by the Beijing Piano Co.
-From 1990 to 1994 the 5 foot
+also a J & C Fischer (and later Kranich & Bach) line of uprights made in China by the Beijing Piano

-Wurlitzer Grand was manufactured by the Baldwin Piano Co.
-By 1996 production of Wurlitzer grands
+1994 the 5 foot Wurlitzer Grand was manufactured by the Baldwin Piano Co.
+In 1995 Baldwin

-were purchased by the Gibson musical instrument company.
+purchased by the Gibson musical instrument company.
 Wurlitzer upright pianos were then

 discontinued in 2003, essentially replaced by the Ellington, and then Hamilton line (made in China) in

 2004.
-Grand pianos were then being manufactured in China by the Sejung Co. according to Baldwin
+Grand pianos were then being manufactured in China by the Sejung Co.according to Baldwin

 specifications, using Baldwin and Chickering plate and scale designs.